zedstarr/RS-B665-Remote-Control/README.md

 ### Browser-based remote control of a Technics RS-B665 Cassette Tape Deck using a Raspberry Pi/Node-RED/relays.

-Requires hardware hacking of the cassette deck - soldering a lead onto the control panel's main board connector and replicating the internal resistor chain to create appropraite REW/PLAY/FF/STOP signals to the deck.
+Requires hardware hacking of the cassette deck - soldering a lead onto the control panel's main board connector and replicating the internal resistor chain to create appropriate REW/PLAY/FF/STOP signals to the deck.

 See https://bit.ly/RS-B665 for full details.
 <br/><br/>